EAddario/erised/README.md

 * v0.0.1 - Initial release

 # Known Issues
-**erised** is full of bugs and "_...men have wasted away before it, not knowing if what they have seen is real, or even possible..._" so use it with caution for it gives no knowledge or truth.
+**erised** may be full of bugs.
+Poeple "_... have wasted away before it, not knowing if what they have seen is real, or even possible..._" so, use it with caution for it gives no knowledge or truth.

 Of all of its deficiencies, the most notable is:
 * Using the _-path_ option could lead to significant security risks.
 By default, **erised** sets this option to point to the same directory in which is running and, when the _X-Erised-Response-File_ header is set, it will search recursively for a matching filename in the current directory and **all** subdirectories underneath, returning the contents of the first match.
 For example, if you set this value to your root directory (_-path=/_) **erised** will scan the entire volume for a match
 * https protocol is not yet supported

-I may or may not address this in a future release.
+I may or may not address these issues in a future release.
 Caveat Emptor

 # Motivation
-When developing and testing REST based API clients, sooner or later I'd come across situations where I needed a quick and easy way to dynamically test endpoint's responses under different scenarios.
-Although there are many excellent frameworks and mock servers available, the time and effort required to configure them is sometimes not justified, specially if the application under test provides 10's or 100's of routes, so after some brief and unsuccessful googling I decided to create my own.
+When developing and testing REST API clients, sooner or later I'd come across situations where I needed a quick and easy way to dynamically test endpoint's responses under different scenarios.
+Although there are many excellent frameworks and mock servers available, the time and effort required to configure them is sometimes not justified, specially if the application under test exposes many routes, so after some brief and unsuccessful googling I decided to create my own.

-**erised** was inspired somewhat by [Kenneth Reitz's](https://kennethreitz.org/) HTTP Request & Response Service [httpbin.io](https://httpbin.org/) and it may offer similar functionality in future releases.
+**erised** was inspired by [Kenneth Reitz's](https://kennethreitz.org/) HTTP Request & Response Service [httpbin.io](https://httpbin.org/) and it may offer similar functionality in future releases.

-The typical use case is to get a response to an arbitrary http request where the content of the body has a predetermined value and your ability to control the server's behaviour is limited or non-existent.
+The typical use case is to get a response to an arbitrary http request when your ability to control the server's behaviour is limited or non-existent.

 Imagine you're developing some client for [api.chucknorris.io](https://api.chucknorris.io/) and want to test the **/jokes/random** path.
 You could certainly make live calls against the server:
 ```sh